mbell15/Replication-Template/REPLICATION.md

 - Neither the program codes, nor the README, identify which tables are produced by what program.

 > NOTE: In-text numbers that reference numbers in tables do not need to be listed.
 Only in-text numbers that correspond to no table or figure need to be listed.

+#### Figure, Table, and any in-text numbers
+> There are two provided STATA do files known as "heckmanfe_std.do" and "Who Migrates and Why-results April 2017.do" .
+- Could not identify the code that produces any of the figures or graphs within the programs.
+  + **Figures** : None of them, Figure 1, 2, 3, 4, 5, 6 are in the code.
+  + **Tables** : All six tables were reported.
+- No comments for any calculations.
+- Do not understand the .do file heckmanfe_std.do as it is poorly commented.
+Thus, how do we connect this to utilizing the other .do file that analyzes and produces the results.

 Stated Requirements
 ---------------------